RareSkills/solana-tutorial/content/init-if-needed-anchor/init-if-needed-anchor.md

 ## Summary
 The `init_if_needed` macro can be convenient to avoid needing two transactions to interact with a new storage account.
 The Anchor framework blocks it by default to force us to consider the following possible undesirable situations:
 - If there is a method to reduce the lamport balance to zero or transfer ownership to the system program, then the account can be re-initialized.
 This may or may not be a problem depending on the business requirements.
-- If the program has both an `init` macro and a `init_if_needed` macro, the developer must ensure that having two codepaths doesn’t result in unexpected state.
+- If the program has both an `init` macro and a `init_if_needed` macro, the developer must ensure that having two codepaths doesn't result in unexpected state.
 - Even after the data in an account is completely erased, the account is still initialized.
-- If the program has a function that “blindly” writes to an account, then data in that account could get overwritten.
+- If the program has a function that "blindly" writes to an account, then data in that account could get overwritten.
 This usually requires loading in the account via `AccountInfo` or its alias `UncheckedAccount`.

 ## Learn more with RareSkills
-See our [<ins>Solana development course</ins>](https://www.rareskills.io/solana-tutorial) for the rest of our Solana tutorials.
+See our [Solana development course](https://www.rareskills.io/solana-tutorial) for the rest of our Solana tutorials.
 Thank you for reading!

+*Originally Published March, 8, 2024*